jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/upgrading-the-systemcontroller-using-the-cli.rst

         controller-1, (for example, Error logs in
         controller1:``/var/log/puppet``).

     #.
-Run the :command:`system application-list`, and :command:`system
+Run the :command:`system application-list` and :command:`system host-upgrade-list`
-        host-upgrade-list` commands to view the current progress.
+        commands to view the current progress.

 #.
 Set controller-1 as the active controller.
 Swact to controller-1.